sketch-hq/SketchAPI/docs-website/pages/plugins-run-script-editor.md

 ### Use custom font

-Set the `scriptEditorFont` peference to the name of the custom font, e.g. SF Mono Light.
+Set the `scriptEditorFont` preference to the name of the custom font, e.g. SF Mono Light.

 ```shell
 defaults write com.bohemiancoding.sketch3 scriptEditorFont "SF Mono Light"